 The City of White Plains is a member of the Community Choice Aggregation program, also known as Westchester Power.
 This is a community-based energy purchasing program whose mission is to give Westchester County consumers viable energy choices with stable future prices, more access to clean power and opportunities to have sustainable energy systems and programs.
 Westchester Power

 The White Plains Farmer's Market features food sold directly by farmers to consumers.
 Produce sold at the market includes fruits and vegetables as well as prepared foods, baked goods, and beverages.
 The Market is held on Wednesdays, 8 am - 4 pm from mid-April through the Wednesday prior to Thanksgiving and is located on Court Street between Main St. and Martine Ave.

 At the Dept of Public Works' Gedney Recycling Yard residents can recycle just about anything.
 The Gedney Yard is also home to the Take it or Leave it (TiLi) Shed where residents can leave their perfectly good but no longer wanted items and browse the items others have left to find something they have always wanted.
 The TiLi is open Sat.
 9-12 PM and Wed.
 2-4 PM, April-October.

 The City’s Recreation & Parks Department offers community garden plots to residents at Baldwin Farm.

-The White Plains Youth Bureau’s Growing White Plains program operates two community gardens, one at NY Presbyterian Hospital and one at the corner of Prospect St. and Sterling Ave., as well as a small greenhouse in Delfino Park.
+The White Plains Youth Bureau’s Growing White Plains program operates two community gardens, one at NY Presbyterian Hospital and one at the corner of Prospect Street and Sterling Avenue, as well as a small greenhouse at Delfino Park.
 The food that is grown (using organic methods) goes to feed people in need right here in White Plains.
 This is a volunteer effort sustained by White Plains youth from elementary through high school as well as volunteer individuals, families and groups.